Christopher Billopp (Royal Navy officer): Crown grants and legacy

 Billopp was given a crown grant by James, Duke of York in 1676 for according to sources either 932 acre or 1167 acre, on Staten Island in the colony of New York, which became known as the Billop plantation.
 He built a stone manor house upon the land named "Bentley Manor", after the name of a small ship he had commanded, the Bentley.

 In 1687, he received a second crown grant.
 Although land ownership went through several hands, including those of William Henry Aspinwall, the neighborhood retained the Bentley Manor name into the early 20th century.
-The house, inherited by his great grandson Colonel Christopher Billopp, a British Loyalist during the American Revolution, was the setting for a failed peace conference between Lord Howe and members of the Continental Congress.
+The house, inherited by his great-grandson Colonel Christopher Billopp, a British Loyalist during the American Revolution, was the setting for a failed peace conference between Lord Howe and members of the Continental Congress.
 His house is now a United States National Historic Landmark known as the Conference House.

-Billop Avenue in Tottenville, formerly known as Raritan Avenue, Avenue D and Depew Avenue, was named after Christopher Billopp.
+In New York

+In 1664, the Dutch colonies became English colonies, and all fell under the control of the Duke of York, who was the brother of King Charles II.
+By 1667, a territorial dispute raged over Staten Island between New York, namesake of the duke, and New Jersey, which had possession of Staten Island under Dutch rule.
+To settle the dispute, the duke supposedly came up with a novel solution: he declared that all islands in New York Harbor that could be circumnavigated in 24 hours would belong to New York, and if such a voyage took longer than that, they would belong to New Jersey.
+For more information, see the Staten Island section above.

+On Staten Island Billopp built his house after this, which he named the Manor of Bentley in honor of his ship.
+In 1709 he gained the charter to operate the Perth Amboy Ferry, part of an important overland route between New York and Philadelphia.

+Billopp served for a time as a lieutenant in command of an infantry detachment under colonial governor Edmund Andros.